 Months of entry

 Study the technical, social and psychological factors behind the development of the interactive computing technologies, devices and systems that are part of our lives.
-You’ll develop an understanding of how human psychology, communication and social relations underpin design innovations and user experience.
+This course will help you to develop an understanding of how human psychology, communication and social relations underpin design innovations and user experience.
 You'll learn how to design, develop and evaluate interactive systems with the needs of users in mind.

 During your studies you will have exposure to the latest ideas, developing the confidence to manage your own large and complex projects.
 You will be taught by academics from multi-disciplinary backgrounds in research, practice and graduate education.
 You’ll benefit from learning with a highly experienced Human Computer Interaction research group.